 - Fill the cookies and match two cookies together.

-- Decorate cookies.
-Add about 1/3 cup (80ml) peach liqueur into a small bowl.
+- Add about 1/3 cup (80ml) of peach liqueur to a small bowl.
 Add yellow food coloring.
-Add another 1/3 cup (80ml) peach liqueur into another bowl and add red food coloring.
-In another bowl add a bit of fine sugar.
+Add another 1/3 cup (80ml) peach liqueur to another bowl and add red food coloring.
+In another bowl, add a bit of fine sugar.

-- Dip about a half of each sandwiched cookie into the yellow liqueur and then into the red one.
-Let it drain a bit and then roll into sugar to coat evenly.
+- Dip half of each sandwiched cookie into the yellow liqueur, then into the red liqueur.
+Let it drain briefly, then roll in sugar to coat evenly.

 - Place the peach cookies onto a serving platter and decorate with green leaves if desired.
 Enjoy!